department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 **Available on:**

--Available on all programs except those that start with "K"
+- Available on all programs except those that start with "K"

 **This plan:**